10 Tips for Shooting Film in Winter Weather

 Photo by Ray Larose

-If your film appears to have gotten wet from condensation, put it in a sealed plastic bag and send it to the lab ASAP with a note that it’s wet so we can do our best to save it!
+If your film appears to have gotten wet from condensation, put it in a sealed plastic bag and send it to the lab ASAP for developing.
+Include a note that it’s wet so we can do our best to save it!

 Move With Care